Siding Nailer Vs Roofing Nailer: Are They the Same or Different?

 Roofing Vs Siding Nailer: A Close Comparison

 You will find a wide variety of nail guns all using either compressed air or battery or gunpowder to fire nails to fasten materials.
-Each of them has some specific job.
-But when you compare roofing nailer with siding nailer, you find that both accept coil collation, which falls you in confusion.
+Each of them has a specific job.
+But when you compare roofing nailer with siding nailer, you find that both accept coil collation, which leaves you in confusion.

 Intent and Design: